jonurry/anagram/README.md

 ## To Use Application

-The application takes two comand line arguments, the subject (word) for which anagrams need to be found, and the path of a dictionary file:
+The application takes two command line arguments, the subject (word) for which anagrams need to be found, and the path of a dictionary file:

 `node path/to/app subject dictionary`